Getting sufficient monounsaturated fats by consuming healthy nuts and seeds is the focus of this week’s challenge.

 Although these little snacks are a healthy and clean option by themselves, they will quickly sabotage any diet when paired with salty or sugary toppings.
 Ban such snacks from your environment.
 They have nothing to do with the original, whole food.
 These processed foods can make you bloated.

 How much is recommended for a clean eating diet?

 One heaping tablespoon of nuts or kernels per day is recommended for a healthy weight management

 Do you remember my muesli tip from the “Whole Grain” challenge in week #8?
 If you are preparing this healthy muesli according to my recipe tip you are already eating nuts regularly.

-It is up to you if you want to put 1 tablespoon of nuts to your muesli or less and save the rest as healthy snack through your day.
+It is up to you if you want to put 1 tablespoon of nuts to your muesli or less and save the rest as a high fiber snack through your day.

 A baby step approach would be to just make sure to eat 1 tablespoon of nuts per day.
 I think this shouldn't be a challenge for most of you but rather a treat.

 If you suffer from nut allergies, you can still get your healthy dose of monounsaturated fats with seeds.
-Put seeds instead of nuts in your muesli or sprinkle it over your meal but not more than 2 tablespoons per day.
+Put seeds in your muesli or sprinkle it over your meal but not more than 2 tablespoons per day.

-Regarding reward… I feel that this time the fact that you are eating “yummy” nuts is a reward for itself!
+Regarding reward… I feel that this time the fact that you are eating a yummy, crunchy snack is a reward for itself!

 Advanced approach: 2 Week Action Plan